marcuj/create-art-store/APIDOC.md

-# Store Name API Documentation
+# Create - API Documentation
-This API retrieves information on items that are listed, sold, and bought in Store Name.
+This API retrieves information on items that are listed, sold, and bought in Create.
-Additionally, the API handles user logins and registration to Store Name.
+Additionally, the API handles user logins and registration to Create.

 ## Retrieving Listed Items
 **Endpoint:** `/listings`

-**Description:** Get a list of items listed on Store Name with optional filtering criteria (described below in params).
+**Description:** Get a list of items listed on Create with optional filtering criteria (described below in params).
 Each item can be filtered by title, price, category, and seller.
 If no filters, returns all listed items.

 **Request Type:** `GET`